+In this article, we take an in-depth look at the average water bill in Australia.
 Water bills are one of those necessary costs of living that we must reluctantly pay every quarter.
-It can seem like prices are always on the rise, and many of us are left wondering how our bill compares to the average water bill Australia.
+It can seem like prices are always on the rise, and many of us are left wondering how our bill compares to the average water bill in Australia.

-Fortunately, you don’t have to wonder anymore as we have packed all of the information you need into this comprehensive average water bill Australia guide.
+Fortunately, you don’t have to wonder anymore as we have packed all of the information you need into this comprehensive article so keep reading.

 Average water bill Australia

 According to a survey that was carried out by Canstar Blue in May 2020, the average quarterly water bill in Australia is $272.
 This works out to be $1088 per year, $90.67 per month, or $20.92 per week.